franck-boullier/utils/MySQL/standard-tables/auto_tabling/auto_create_map.md

 # What This Script Does:

 - This script uses a [`config`](#the-config-file) file as an input file.
+- Use the variable `collation` to determine the collation to use when creating a record.
 - Creates a map table between:
     - record `uuid` in `tablePrefix1_table1`
     - record `uuid` in `tablePrefix2_table2`